Hello, Q2 2012!

 There’s also the touchy feely side:

-I love getting emails from Freckle customers telling me how much more money Freckle helps them earn, how it helps them be less neurotic about their time & work and enjoy their lives more.
+I love getting emails from Noko customers telling me how much more money Noko helps them earn, how it helps them be less neurotic about their time & work and enjoy their lives more.
 I love getting to chat directly with people who use what I make instead of committees and clients who obscure the relationship between my work and their end user.

 But what I really, really love is this: